CORRIDA

 1. ORGANIZATION

-- A Terra de Gigantes is a co-organization of Horizontes Sports Tourism and Travel and the Interior Convida Association.
+A Terra de Gigantes is a co-organization of Horizontes Sports Tourism and Travel and the Interior Association Invites.

 2. ACCEPTANCE OF RACING RULES AND ETHICS

-– It is essential that participants help anyone in danger and alert the nearest checkpoint or contact the organization.
+It is crucial that participants help anyone in danger and alert the nearest checkpoint or contact the Organization.

 3. PARTICIPATION